Skull & Crossbones (role-playing game): Reception

 Michael Blum reviewed Skull & Crossbones for Different Worlds magazine and stated that "Skull & Crossbones is a reasonable investment for the GM who wants to run a pirate campaign in the classic Caribbean period.
 The ship drawings and maps are very useful, while the rules themselves should provide at very least a strong base on which to construct a campaign."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan thought that this game "tries to cram too much into too little space."
+Swan found the game systems "derivative, and nothing is explored in detail ... sea encounters, tips for staging adventures, and other crucial elements are all but ignored."
+Swan gave the game a poor rating of only 1.5 out of 4.
+However, Swan noted that the supplement Pieces of Eight "fleshes out the original game ... it goes a long way toward making Skull and Crossbones a playable game."

-Lawrence Schick called the game system "unimpressive".
+In his 1991 book Heroic Worlds, Lawrence Schick called the game system "unimpressive".